 There are several forms of the disease.
-The most common form affects whose in their fourth decade.
+The most common form affects those in their fourth decade.
 There is a recognised female predilection (~2F:1M).

-Polymyositis usually presents insidiously in a period of a few months with symmetrical painless muscular weakness with no cutaneous manifestations (c.f. dermatomyositis).
+Polymyositis usually presents insidiously over a few months with symmetrical painless muscular weakness with no cutaneous manifestations (cf. dermatomyositis).
 Myalgia has been reported in less than one-third of the patients.

 Muscle involvement is usually symmetric, but not necessarily evenly distributed.

-MRI has been used for diagnosis aid, follow-up, and to identify the best area for muscular biopsy.
+MRI has been used for diagnosis, follow-up, and to identify the best site for muscle biopsy.